 Melbourne has been named the world’s most liveable city for the seventh year running in The Economist’s Global Liveability Report.
 While there is a palpable sense of pride in the cultural and civic life of Melbourne, there’s also a growing awareness that this index doesn’t paint the full picture.

-‘Culture and environment’ is one of five broad categories contributing to the overall liveabilty ranking, along with stability, healthcare, education and infrastructure.
-Perth, who scored 100% in healthcare, education and infrastructure, believe it’s culture and environment stopping them from cracking the top five.
+‘Culture and environment’ is one of five broad categories contributing to the overall liveability ranking, along with stability, healthcare, education and infrastructure.
+Perth, which scored 100% in healthcare, education and infrastructure, believe its culture and environment stopping them from cracking the top five.
 But what is it that constitutes ‘culture and environment’ and where should Perth be looking to improve?

 When looking a little deeper into the ‘culture and environment’ category we can see there are nine components that make up the overall score, they are: